Noncommutative maximal ergodic inequalities associated with doubling conditions: Individual ergodic theorems

 \subsection{Acknowledgment}

-The subject of this paper was suggested to the authors by Professor Quanhua Xu several years ago.
-The authors would like to thank Professor Quanhua Xu for many fruitful discussions.
-Part of the work was done in the Summer Working Seminar on Noncommutative Analysis at Wuhan University (2015) and the Institute for Advanced Study in Mathematics of Harbin Institute of Technology (2016 and 2017).
-This work is supported by the NSF of China (grant no. 11431011).
-Hong is partially supported by the NSF of China (grant no. 11601396, 11501169), and 1000 Young Talent Researcher Program of China (no. 429900018-101150(2016)).
-Liao is partially supported by the NSF and CNSF 11420101001.
-Wang is partially supported by the ERC Advanced Grant \textquotedblleft Non-commutative distributions in free probability" (grant no. 339760).
+The subject of this paper came from a suggestion made several years ago to the authors by Professor Quanhua Xu, whom we thank for many fruitful discussions.
+We would also like to thank the anonymous referees for their helpful comments and suggestions.
+Part of the work was done during the Summer Working Seminar on Noncommutative Analysis at Wuhan University (2015) and the Institute for Advanced Study in Mathematics at Harbin Institute of Technology (2016 and 2017).

+This work was supported by National Science Foundation (NSF) of China grant 11431011.
+Hong's work was partially supported by NSF of China grants 11601396 and 12071355.
+Liao's work was partially supported by the National Science Foundation and by Coalition for National Science Funding grant 11420101001.
+Wang's work was partially supported by the European Research Council Advanced Grant ``Non-Commutative Distributions in Free Probability'' No. 339760, Agence Nationale de la Recherche grant ANR-19-CE40-0002, and a public grant as part of the Fondation Math\'{e}matique Jacques Hadamard.

 [1]{$^{#1}$}